Cabin Counsellor (Rainbow Lake)

 Do you have experience as a staff or volunteer working with children in a recreational setting?
-We are searching for Cabin Guides to join our Rainbow Lake Summer Staff Team in 2023.
+We are searching for Cabin Counsellors to join our Rainbow Lake Summer Staff Team in 2023.

 Reporting to the Manager, Overnight Programs and the Director, Overnight Programs, and working closely with the rest of the summer staff team and in support of our volunteers, will work in a team to support and train staff and volunteers in providing parents/guardians and their campers, ages 0 to 18 at family overnight camps with a safe, accessible and inclusive camp experience.
 Alongside a team of other cabin counsellors, the first priority of this role is to be responsible for a family and their safety while on site, including ensuring that Campers are supervised at all times.
 This role includes supporting families at all activities, meals and gatherings, as well as being a positive role model, and working with a team of staff and volunteers to create an experience and environment that will best meet the needs of all Campers and their families.

 During your experience at Campfire Circle you will hone and develop your skills relating to group facilitation, planning creative, innovative and adaptive programs, public speaking, volunteer support and management, emotional resilience and compassion, and building personal and professional relationships within a team of like-minded co-workers and volunteers.

 *Training/virtual training dates may occur prior to this date and are included in your full contract rate*

 Please visit our website at https://campfirecircle.org/about-campfire-circle/seasonal-roles/ to view the full details of all our available positions.